3 minute read

 Though there’s no doubt that faculty can shine as individuals irrespective of what institution they work at, a great deal of clout comes from the university or business school itself.
 And so, with that in mind, it’s crucial that you communicate broader institutional success to your external stakeholders.
 As mentioned above, things like ranking successes, accreditations, impressive student stories and newsworthy school initiatives are great ways of reiterating the value of your school as an employer.

-As the world begins to open up again, the demand for top faculty members will only continue to grow.
+Demand for top faculty members will only continue to grow.
 Having a faculty that truly reflects the purpose, values and direction of your institution is critical, and so the ability to attract the right people to your university or business school is more important now than ever before.
 PR, media relations and external communications teams must be at the heart of any efforts to attract new talent to your institution, as ultimately, how you engage with your external stakeholders will determine your success in attracting the best academics to your school.

 If you’d like PR or media relations support, contact BlueSky Education today.